Today what we’re going to talk about is how to create your first passive income product.

 I have it on my website, and I have it on the follow-up emails for some of my freebies.

-So if I go and share, for example, the #ladyposse library, in the follow-up email sequence for that free library, there are some offers for people scattered through those emails and my books are one of them.
+If I go and share the #ladyposse library (for example), in the follow-up email sequence for that free library, there are some offers for people scattered through those emails and my books are one of them.

-As I said, $17,000 from these low-cost things in my year last year.
+As I said, I brought in $17,000 from these low-cost things in my year last year.

-That came from very specific, very targeted, very focused marketing effort.
+That came from a very specific, very targeted, very focused marketing effort.

-So they are the 5 steps to passive income.
+They are the five steps to passive income.

 Hopefully, that has helped you if you’re looking into creating passive income products in your business.

-Have you had a big a-ha as a result of this?
-Head on over to the Heart-centred, soul-driven entrepreneurs Facebook Group and use #podcastaha.
-Let us know you’ve been listening to episode 151 and share what’s coming up for you.
+If you’ve had an aha moment as a result of this episode, come on over to the Heart-centred, soul-driven entrepreneurs Facebook Group, use #podcastaha, let us know you’ve been reading episode 151 and share what’s coming up for you.